JulissaDantes/Dantessa/README.md

 - It wont send the TX to be mined if the TX failed for any reason.

 - To start running a new chain just empty the blockChainState.json, block.json, and accounts.json files.

+##How to run
+  After   npm i from the project folder just run  node index.js